fwd/nano-docs/source/username.md

-# Nano.to Username
+# Nano Usernames

-Usernames are aliases for your Nano address.
+Usernames are aliases for your Nano address with-in Nano.to.

+## Benefits

+- Easier Nano.to API Usage
+- Free 30 GPU PoW per Minute
+- Nano.to Faucet Payments

 ## Register a Username

-To lease a Username, visit https://nano.to and search for your desired Username.
+To "lease" a Username, visit https://nano.to and search for your desired Username.

-- Only letters, numbers, up to 30 characters long.
+- Letters, numbers, and up to 30 characters.
-- Multiple Usernames with the same nano address.
+- Multiple Uernames w/ same Address is allowed.
-- Nano.to Faucet pays ~ 0.01 Nano, [every 24 hours](/faucet).
+- Nano.to Faucet pays ~ 0.001 Nano, [every 24 hours](/faucet).

 ## Lease Renewals